Generic Name: paroxetine (pa ROX a teen)

 Before taking this medicine

-You should not use this medicine if you are allergic to paroxetine, or if you are also taking pimozide, thioridazine, or tryptophan.
+You should not use this medicine if you are allergic to paroxetine, or if you are also taking pimozide or thioridazine.

 Do not use an MAO inhibitor within 14 days before or 14 days after you take paroxetine.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, tranylcypromine, and methylene blue injection.
+MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
 After you stop taking paroxetine you must wait at least 14 days before you start taking an MAO inhibitor.

 To make sure paroxetine is safe for you, tell your doctor if you have: